- Home

 - used to maintain improvements

-- needs to be fitted by a trained lymphoedema practitioner to ensure you have the right pressure and good pressure gradient – using a poorly fitted garment can make lymphoedema worse
+- fitted by a lymphoedema practitioner to ensure correct fit and pressure gradient

 - self-applied (you put them on yourself)